Senior social networking is a fun part of a successful retirement.

 The age of "silver surfers" has now arrived.

-This group has very diverse computer skills.
-Whilst many have fully integrated the latest technologies into their lives, there are also many first time users who view the technology with apprehension, scepticism and even fear
+This is a group with very diverse computer skills.
+Whilst many have fully integrated the latest technologies into their lives, there are also many first time users who view the technology with apprehension, scepticism and even fear.

 "One that would have the fruit must climb the tree" ~ Thomas Fuller

-Senior social networking sites have recognized this and provide access, facilities and support for the full spectrum of "silver surfers" … a term which I think sounds much cooler than "senior surfers"!
+Understanding this diversity senior social networking sites have recognised this and provide access, facilities and support for the full spectrum of "silver surfers"… a term which I think sounds much cooler than "senior surfers"!

 So what are these sites all about?